What Is The APA? The American Psychological Association

 Getty/AnnaStills

-Sharing information
+Disseminating information

-By ensuring that the average person can access the information the APA is sourcing and the research that psychologists are conducting, the APA strives to help all Americans recognize the importance of academic rigor in psychological research.
+By ensuring that the average person can reach the information the APA is sourcing and the research that psychologists are conducting, the APA strives to help all Americans recognize the importance of academic rigor in psychological research.
 Through this work, the organization can continue to ensure that future professionals are adequately trained, research is conducted and communicated accurately, and more professionals enter the field of psychology to better society.

-Helping the US and individuals worldwide
+Helping the US and individuals worldwide: What is the APA impact?

 Psychological research has the capacity to impact mental health significantly.
 The research produced by psychologists and its implementation within the United States and abroad has helped many people learn to manage distressing symptoms.